The Newsroom serves as the official source for announcements and updates across The Rutter Organization.

 April 25, 2026 — El Paso, Texas

-Jerry Krampen, Darold Molix, and Doug Rutter gathered to discuss the vision behind the Spirit of ’76 Scholarship Fundand its commitment to future Eastwood Troopers.
+Jerry Krampen, Darold Molix, and Doug Rutter came together to discuss the vision behind the Spirit of ’76 Scholarship Fund and its commitment to supporting future generations of Eastwood Troopers.

-Their conversation focused on carrying forward the values that defined the 1976 State Championship team—discipline, unity, accountability, and character.
+Their conversation centered on preserving the values that defined the 1976 State Championship team—discipline, teamwork, accountability, leadership, and character.

 Published April 4, 2025